Updated: 03/11/2021

 Scope and Policy

-MERCATOR has as target audience researchers of physiography and human geography, as well as related sciences.
-The double-blind evaluation process is the one implemented on MERCATOR.
+Scope MERCATOR seeks to contribute to the dissemination of reflections on current issues related to geography, such as: environmental issues, modernization in the field, the use and conservation of natural resources, urban issues and the processes of metropolization, natural dynamics, social movements in the field and in the city, tourism and coastal transformation, regional problems, geoprocessing, globalization and development.
+Review Process The double-blind evaluation process is the one implemented on MERCATOR.
 To ensure the integrity of the double-blind evaluation, the authors, as well as reviewers, must take all possible measures to not reveal their identities in the evaluation process.
-This requires that authors, editors and evaluators (liable to send documents to the system, as part of the evaluation process) take some precautions with the text and the properties of the document.
+This requires that authors, editors and reviwers (liable to send documents to the system, as part of the review process) take some precautions with the text and the properties of the document.

 In accordance to the method in focus, each article presented to the journal for publishing, will be evaluated by at least two scientific advisors, or if the thematic imposes the participation of ad hoc consultants (external evaluators), upon which the Editorial Board will accept, reject or even request changes.